Collateralised debt obligations (CDOs)

 - What is the underlying security really worth?

-- Has the borrower's circumstances changed since the loan was
+- Have the borrower's circumstances changed since the loan was

 - Why is the original lender on-selling the loan(s)?